 Mikes remembers listening to Tom Barnard 30 years ago and never thought that he would be in an airplane in Indiana calling into KQRS.
 In these last 30 years, Mike has seen himself go from rags to riches and others, through the inspiration of Mike’s book, can do the same.

 Lindell Recovery Network™: giving hope to addicts

 Mike is also giving hope through his soon-to-be-launched Lindell Recovery Network™.
 In fact, the proceeds from his new book are going into the Lindell Recovery Network™, which is a revolutionary platform that he’s been working on that is going to set people free from addiction once and for all.”

 Mike enjoys giving back and spreading his story of hope through multiple engagements.
 In the near future, he is going to be giving a speech on August 21st, 2019 to 12,000 people at Liberty University.
 He will also be sharing his testimony at the Breaking Chains Music Festival in West Virginia on August 18th, 2019.

 It is tough work, but, as Mike says, “ I’ll tell you what tough work is – it was being an addict.
 This is fun.”

-Preorder Mike’s new book, What Are The Odds?
-From Crack Addict…To CEO
+Order Mike’s new book, What Are the Odds?
+From Crack Addict to CEO